Our knowledge of orthopaedics. Your best health.

 The amount of pain people report after surgery varies a great deal from patient to patient.
 The surgery is a major procedure that involves moving muscles and realigning the skeleton.

 The first few days are usually quite uncomfortable, but most people improve rapidly by the third or fourth day, and they can walk around, and get in and out of bed well enough to go home by then.
-The pain continues to improve gradually and most teenagers can return to school by 4 to 6 weeks after surgery.
+The pain continues to improve gradually, and most teenagers can return to school by 4 to 6 weeks after surgery.

 What type of pain control will there be after the operation?